Pankhil07/MLOps_Project/reports/README.md

 >
 > Answer:

----For debugging purpouse we used pycharms inbuilt debugger .
-For profiling we used cProfile and snakeviz to visualize it.  ---
+---For debugging purpose, we used pycharms inbuilt debugger.
+For profiling, we used cProfile and snakeviz to visualize it.  ---

 ## Working in the cloud